josefondrej/transplants/README.md

   the exact same antigens).
 See for example [Survival of DNA HLA-DR typed and matched cadaver kidney transplants](https://pubmed.ncbi.nlm.nih.gov/1678443/) .
-- Finding the exact allele match is however not always possible and it is also not always possible to use exact DNA based HLA typing.
+- Finding the exact allele match is however not always possible, and it is also not always possible to use exact DNA based HLA typing.
 In our particular application, we focus on so called [serological antigen definitions](http://hla.alleles.org/antigens/recognised_serology.html) which define antigens based on serological reactions.
 - These definitions are not so precise - even a person that is completely matched on "serological level" (=has the same serologically defined antigens) does not have to be matched on the allele level (=does not have to have the same alleles and not even the exact same antigens).
-However person that is matched on serological level is still much better off than person not matched at all.
+However, person that is matched on serological level is still much better off than person not matched at all.
-- If we know the complete allele typing it is possible to find out the serological definition.
+- If we know the complete allele typing, it is possible to find out the serological definition.
 A help with this can be the
-  [HLA dictionary](https://www.ebi.ac.uk/ipd/imgt/hla/dictionary.html) which contains this information for a large number of alleles.
+  [HLA dictionary](https://www.ebi.ac.uk/ipd/imgt/hla/dictionary.html) which contains this information for many alleles.

 The following is (as of 13.
 12. 2020) list of recognized serologically defined [antigens](http://hla.alleles.org/antigens/recognised_serology.html).